richardjelinek-fastest/sv-router/docs/reference/index.md

 **Properties:**

-- `params` - Parameters from the current route
+- `params` - Non-strict parameters from the current route
+- `getParams(pathname: string)` - Strict parameters from the current route
 - `pathname` - Current path
 - `search` - Query string portion of the URL
 - `state` - History state